GerHobbelt/markdown-it-anchor/README.md

 Name              | Description                                                    | Default
 ------------------|----------------------------------------------------------------|-----------------------------------
-`level`           | Minimum level to apply anchors on or array of selected levels. | 1 `slugify`         | A custom slugification function.                               | See [`index.js`](index.js) `permalink`       | Whether to add permalinks next to titles.                      | `false` `renderPermalink` | A custom permalink rendering function.                         | See [`index.js`](index.js)
+`level`           | Maximum level to apply anchors on or array of selected levels. | 6 `slugify`         | A custom slugification function.                               | See [`index.js`](index.js) `permalink`       | Whether to add permalinks next to titles.                      | `false` `renderPermalink` | A custom permalink rendering function.                         | See [`index.js`](index.js)